Eastern Shawnee Tribe of Oklahoma: History

 Three reservations were granted to the Shawnees in Ohio by the 1817 Treaty of Fort Meigs: Wapakoneta, Lewistown, and Hog Creek.
 After the Indian Removal Act of 1830 passed, the Lewiston band, who lived with a group of Senecas, relocated to Indian Territory in July 1831, and were known as the "Mixed Band" of Senecas and Shawnees.
 Another band, who would become the federally recognized Shawnee Tribe, relocated to Kansas in August 1831.

-The US federal government carved out a 60000 acre reservation for the "Mixed Band" or United Nation of Senecas and Shawnees from Cherokee lands in Indian Territory in 1832.
+The U.S. federal government carved out a 60000 acre reservation for the "Mixed Band" or United Nation of Senecas and Shawnees from Cherokee lands in Indian Territory in 1832.
 A treaty was negotiated between the US and the Seneca and Shawnee in 1867, which made portions of their land available to other tribes, and restored the independence of the Seneca and Shawnee tribes.
 They were from different language families, Iroquoian and Algonquian, respectively.
 The Shawnees of the "Mixed Band" became the Eastern Shawnee Tribe.
 The Eastern Shawnee organized as a federally recognized tribe under the 1936 Oklahoma Indian Welfare Act.

 In May 2019, the Eastern Shawnee ceremonial grounds flooded with three feet of water.
 Thirty families were evacuated, and "local roads stayed impassable for weeks."
-Mold problems have been ongoing.
 Tribal leaders have joined the city of Miami in opposition to increased water levels at Pensacola Dam and Grand Lake.
 They argue that when the water backs up downstream on the Neosho River, it can increase problems with flooding in their communities.